How Invoice Analysis Can Save You Money

 The company receives an invoice that appears to be valid because the supplier unintentionally resent an invoice with a different invoice number, or a fraudulent party sent an invoice in an attempt to appear as a valid vendor.
 The fraudulent invoice has different payment instructions that the AP department doesn’t notice.

-“Failure to conduct invoice analysis on a regular basis could cost your organisation millions of dollars.”
+“Failure to conduct invoice analysis on a regular basis could cost your organization millions of dollars.”

 To save even more money, however, you can invest in automation that handles the matching process for you and spots errors as they occur.
 This way, you don’t have to hire a firm to handle the task for you, and you don’t have to manually address the matching process with human eyes that naturally tire and make mistakes.